sabeet/Leetcode-consolidate/README.md

 <a href="https://leetcode.com/problems/shuffle-the-array">1470.
 Shuffle the Array</a> <br />
 <a href="https://leetcode.com/problems/kids-with-the-greatest-number-of-candies">1431.
 Kids With the Greatest Number of Candies</a> <br />
 <a href="https://leetcode.com/problems/number-of-good-pairs">1512.
 Number of Good Pairs</a> <br />
+<a href="https://leetcode.com/problems/how-many-numbers-are-smaller-than-the-current-number/">1365.
+How Many Numbers Are Smaller Than the Current Number</a> <br />